BlagojPetrov/BlagojPetrov/README.md

 # Hi there 👋

 I am a passionate front-end developer, actively learning and growing while building dynamic and responsive web applications using modern JavaScript frameworks and tools.
-I have developed a **gym management system** and an **event organization platform**, and I continue to sharpen my skills through personal and collaborative projects.

 ---